 In North Carolina, punitive damages may be awarded to punish the defendant and deter others from egregiously wrongful acts.
 To be awarded punitive damages, your attorney must first prove the defendant is liable for compensatory damages and at least one aggravating factor was present and related to your injuries for which you were awarded damages.
 The aggravating factor(s) must be proved by clear and convincing evidence.

-Hiring a Personal Injury Lawyer in Raleigh, NC
+Hiring a NC Personal Injury Lawyer

-Attorney fees for a Raleigh Personal Injury Lawyer vary, depending on who you hire.
+Attorney fees for a NC Personal Injury Lawyer vary, depending on who you hire.
 Generally, personal injury lawyers charge the client a percentage of the money they are able to recover.
 If no recovery is made, most attorneys do not charge a fee for the legal services they provided.

 A NC Personal Injury Lawyer can ask your treating physician the right questions to help demonstrate that your injury was caused by the at-fault party’s negligence.